graphql/graphql-spec/rfcs/InputUnion.md

 * [A. GraphQL should contain a polymorphic Input type][criteria-a]
   * ✅
 * [B. Input polymorphism matches output polymorphism][criteria-b]
-  * ✅ Data structures can mirror eachother.
+  * ✅ Data structures can mirror each other.
 * [C. Doesn't inhibit schema evolution][criteria-c]
   * ✅ Discriminator is explicit.
+  * ⚠️ Adding an existing input type to an input union requires it to add the non-null discriminator field
 * [D. Any member type restrictions are validated in schema][criteria-d]
   * ✅ Schema validation can check that all members of the input union have the discriminator field
 * [E. A member type may be a Leaf type][criteria-e]